libp2p/docs/content/concepts/content-routing/overview.md

 The most widely used method for accessing data today is via addressing, where the desired content can be located by its name on a specific server.
-This makes routing simple as the server information is readily available.
+This makes routing simple, as the server information is readily available.
 For example, the URL "example.com/cat.jpg" informs us that the server with the domain name "example.com" has a file named "cat.jpg".